Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Discussion

 In addition to the aforementioned model-fitting procedure, we proposed several bootstrap-based statistical hypothesis tests to infer possible covariate effects on $\theta$.
-Compared to other non-parametric inference procedures for the two-sample problem (like the log-rank test), our model has the advantage that it additionally yields {\em effect estimates} for the unconditional and conditional probabilities $P(T_1 > T_2)$ and $P(T_1 > T_2 | {\bs Z_1} = {\bs z_1}, {\bs Z_2} = {\bs z_2})$.
+Compared to other non-parametric inference procedures for the two-sample problem (like the log-rank test), our model has the advantage that it additionally yields {\em effect estimates} in terms of unconditional and conditional probabilities $P(T_1 > T_2)$ and $P(T_1 > T_2 | {\bs Z_1} = {\bs z_1}, {\bs Z_2} = {\bs z_2})$, respectively.
 As demonstrated by our analysis of the SUCCESS-A study data, this estimation and testing approach could be used to identify covariates that are predictive for the treatment effect, corresponding to a simultaneous analysis of subgroups in a clinical trial.
-Our approach further yields patient-specific probability estimates with confidence intervals, allowing for a classification scheme to identify those patients having the highest benefit from a specific treatment (cf.\@ Section \ref{sec:data}).
-Compared to Cox regression, which, in principle, could also be used for deriving such conditional estimates, our model requires less assumptions on the relationships between the event-time outcome and the covariates.
-Furthermore, the patient-specific probabilities of a treatment benefit are a {\em direct} result of the proposed model, whereas Cox regression requires a number of additional calculations to arrive at these probabilities.
-In this respect, and based on our experience from everyday work with clinicians and medical scientists, the pseudo-observation-based regression approach focuses on an estimand that is much easier to interpret than the log hazard ratios modeled by Cox regression.
-In our simulation study, we observed that the proposed bootstrap-based tests competed well with the $z$-tests in the Cox proportional hazards model even when the latter was specified correctly.
+Our approach further yields patient-specific probability estimates with confidence intervals, allowing for a classification scheme to identify those patients having the highest expected benefit from a specific treatment (cf.\@ Section \ref{sec:data}).